Molesmalo/StarWarsMod4AirMash/Extensions-part1.md

 ### **Image Editing or Web Design**

-Another thing that exceeds the scope of this tutorial is the use of application like Photoshop, Gimp, Blender, 3D Studio, or whatever you might want to use to create the resources for your Themes.
+Another thing that exceeds the scope of this tutorial is the use of applications like Photoshop, Gimp, Blender, 3D Studio, or whatever you might want to use to create the resources for your Themes.
 It's up to you to choose the applications you want to use, and learn how to use them.

 # The Basics